fitz/debuggingteams/README.md

 # Debugging Teams

-*(This is a 'prep' repository where Fitz and Ben are preparing their book for public release.)*

 This is the source code for the book "Debugging Teams: Better Productivity through Collaboration", by Brian W. Fitzpatrick and Ben Collins-Sussman, originally published in 2015.